qizhou1729/qizhou1729.github.io/_pages/about.md

 Research Interests
 ------
 I am now interested in fast algorithms of molecular dynamics (MD) simulation, especially scalable algorithms for general interaction kernels.
 Meanwhile, I consider the design of specialized MD hardwares and supercomputers and the application of new algorithms, expected to approach the SOTA.
-I am also interested in other fast algorithms such as convolution equations and non-local interactions.
+I am also interested in other interesting topics in applied and computational mathematics including:
+1. Fast algorithm on convolution equations and non-local interactions.
+2. Harmonic analysis, asymptotic analysis and stochastic analysis on numerical methods.
+3. Cross-scale and multiscale calculation in different physical scales.

 Publications